 Updated 28th October 2001; 11th November 2002; 28th November 2003; 23rd

-The excavated entrance slopes down to a small chamber where a talus cone, possibly a basuerero (under the tight, original entrance pitch) provided interesting material.
+The excavated entrance slopes as a flat out crawl down to a small chamber where a talus cone, possibly a basuerero (under the tight, original entrance pitch) has provided interesting material.
 Small pieces of pot were the first items to be found.
 A rim and side of a pot emerging from the calcited material has been excavated and found to be quite modern, ie Roman or post-Roman.
 Animal bones, including cow, pig and bird with signs of fracturing were also found.

 A useful summary article is found in Ruiz Cobo Jesús and Smith Peter, 2003, pages 66-69, with a survey and a line drawing of the main vase.